zeon-studio/hugoplate/content/english/sections/testimonial.md

 ---
 enable: true
-title: "What Users Are Saying About Hugoplate"
+title: "What My Clients Say About Me"
-description: "Don't just take our word for it - hear from some of our satisfied users!
-Check out some of our testimonials below to see what others are saying about Hugoplate."
+description: "Over the years I've worked with some of the best publishing houses of Hungary that operate in the science fiction and fantasy genres—and this is their opinion of me."

 # Testimonials
 testimonials: